-vouchers and housing subsidies for Fiscal Year 2022.9 The Amendment created more than 1,100 new long-term housing subsidies for families,10 and Legal Aid hoped that this would ensure that no families would be exited for the remainder of the fiscal year.
-A few months later, DHS announced that it intended to resume exiting families from Rapid Rehousing,11 and proceeded to exit hundreds of families from the program during the remainder of the fiscal year.
+In August of 2021, this Council passed the Homes and Hearts Amendment Act of 2021 which made an unprecedented \$65 million investment in new long-term housing vouchers and housing subsidies for Fiscal Year 2022.
+The Amendment created more than 1,100 new long-term housing subsidies for families, and Legal Aid hoped that this would ensure that no families would be exited for the remainder of the fiscal year.
+A few months later, DHS announced that it intended to resume exiting families from Rapid Rehousing, and proceeded to exit hundreds of families from the program during the remainder of Fiscal Year 2022.

-Legal Aid has previously argued that DHS's decision to exit families is a policy choice and not a budget problem,12 and it seems that there is no amount of long-term subsidies that the Council could create that would prevent DHS from exiting families from Rapid Rehousing.
+Legal Aid has previously argued that DHS's decision to exit families is a policy choice and not a budget problem, and it seems that there is no amount of long-term subsidies that the Council could create that would prevent DHS from exiting families from Rapid Rehousing so long as it is permitted to.
 Part of this concern stems from the lack of any evidence or documentation that would indicate that families being exited from the program were assessed for eligibility in long-term subsidy programs before being exited.

 This Bill would solve this problem by requiring DHS to assess all families in Rapid Rehousing for eligibility in the Permanent Supportive Housing (PSH) and the Targeted Affordable Housing (TAH) before exiting them and require DHS to notify the family of their eligibility within five days of making the determination.
-Legal Aid supports this change because it will ensure that all families who could be eligible for new long-term subsidies funded by the Council will receive a proper assessment and have the right to know whether they qualify for additional assistance prior to being exited.
+Legal Aid supports this